DarshitJain04/CSL2020-Assignments/README.md

-# Data Structure and Algorithms CSL2020 Assignments
+# CSL2020 Data Structures and Algorithms

+_Course Instructor: Dr. Somitra Kumar Sanadhya_

-This repository contains the assignments for Data Structure and Algorithm Course (CSL2020) at IITJ
+This repository contains my assignments for the course CSL2020 Data Structures and Algorithms